 Trip Cancellation for Any Reason Coverage

 The “Cancel For Any Reason” is just that – cancelling your entire trip for a reason that is normally not covered (e.g., changing your mind).
 It’s not “Delay For Any Reason”, nor is it “Change Your Travel Arrangements For Any Reason”.

-These Trip Cancellation Travel Insurance plans offer a 75% “Cancel For Any Reason” (CFAR) as an optional upgrade (this adds 50% to the price):
+These Trip Cancellation Travel Insurance plans offer a 75% “Cancel For Any Reason” (CFAR) as an optional upgrade (this adds at least 50% to the price):

 - CSA Freestyle Luxe if purchased no later than 24 hours after your initial trip payment.
 Not available to NY residents.
 See the CSA Freestyle Luxe details